 Question Hypothesis Sampling plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes RQ1: Is there a difference in spatial learning between the Desktop and iVR versions of the VMT task?
 Performance in the Desktop and iVR versions of the VMT task will be equivalent.
-A sample size of 62 participants (pairs) will be recruited, allowing for >90% statistical power and an alpha = 0.02 to conduct equivalence tests on the upper and lower equivalence bounds of $-\Delta L$ =47 and $\Delta U$ = .47.
-Dependent samples equivalence tests will be conducted on the within-participants group comparison (Desktop vs. iVR) with the upper and lower equivalence bounds of $-\Delta L =47$ and $\Delta U = .47$ .
-If the 90% CI lies outside of the equivalence region ( $-\Delta L$ =47 and $\Delta U$ = .47), we will assert a meaningful effect.
-If the 90% CIs lie within the equivalence region, we will assert that we did not detect a meaningful effect (given the effect size that our sample is powered to detect), and therefore are equivalent.
+A sample size of 62 participants (pairs) will be recruited, allowing for >90% statistical power and an alpha = 0.02 to conduct equivalence tests on the upper and lower equivalence bounds of $-\Delta L =$ 47 and $\Delta U =$.47.
+Dependent samples equivalence tests will be conducted on the within-participants condition comparison (Desktop vs. iVR) with the upper and lower equivalence bounds of $-\Delta L =$ 47 and $\Delta U = .47$.
+If the 96% CI lies outside of the equivalence region $(-\Delta L)$ =47 and ΔU = .47), we will assert a meaningful effect.
+If the 96% CI lies within the equivalence region, we will assert that we did not detect a meaningful effect (given the effect size that our sample is powered to detect), and therefore are equivalent.
+For our hypothesis to be confirmed, both versions of the VMT will be equivalent if all three dependent measures are equivalent.
 If we find evidence of a meaningful effect, then this will suggest that either condition (Desktop or iVR) is better at detecting spatial learning.
+Better performance in iVR can be attributed to the use of a more immersive system and the creation of a more naturalistic navigation task.
+Worse performance in iVR can be attributed to reduced or null VR experience, technical aspects, or increased cybersickness symptomatology.
 If this effect is equivalent, then this will suggest that both conditions are similar in detecting spatial learning.
 If we find evidence of a meaningful effect, this will contradict what some other studies have found when comparing desktop and iVR versions of other tasks, where no significant differences were found between versions (Barrett et al. 2022, Zhao et al. 2010)